LinaJas/IPEN_COST_Proposal/Technical_Annex.md

 ##3.1.1.
 Description of Working Groups – Provide for each WG the Objectives, Tasks, Milestones and Deliverables.
 ##3.1.1.1  Standards Body Coordination and Support Working Group.
 ###3.1.1.1.1  Objectives.
-Coordinate and support privacy and security enabling activities in the Standards Development Organisations.
+The main job of this Working Group is to coordinate and support privacy and security enabling activities in the Standards Development Organisations.
 ###3.1.1.1.2  Tasks.
-Organise regular web conferencing and fate to face meetings for anyone committed to building support for online privacy in the Standards Development Organisations.
+Organise regular web conferencing and fate to face meetings for anyone committed to building support for online privacy in international standards.

 ###3.1.1.1.3  Milestones
 - Agree the “Tracking  Data and User Consent Signal Compliance” document within the Working Group.